Legal

 Privacy Policy

-The short version: Cachely reads only your Gmail Promotions folder to find discount codes.
+The short version: Cachely searches your Gmail strictly for emails from the store you're checking out at — nothing else.
 We never read your personal emails, never store raw email content, and never sell your data.
 The extracted code, brand name, and expiry date are stored locally on your device only.

 1. Who we are

-Cachely is a Chrome browser extension that connects to your Gmail account to find discount codes and promotional offers in your Promotions inbox, and surfaces them automatically when you reach a checkout page.
+Cachely is a Chrome browser extension that connects to your Gmail account to find discount codes from the store you're checking out at, and surfaces them automatically when you reach a checkout page.
 We are based in the United Kingdom.
 For questions about this policy, contact us at support@cachely.co.uk.

 2. What data we access